murtaza-nasir/speakr/docs/admin-guide/sso-setup.md

 - If `SSO_AUTO_REGISTER=false`, only existing users with a linked SSO subject can sign in.
 - Email domain allowlist is enforced only when an email is present.

+## Security note

+When a user logs in via SSO with an email that matches an existing Speakr account, the accounts are automatically linked.
+This is convenient for most setups but relies on trusting your IdP to provide accurate email information.

+For self-hosted deployments where you control both Speakr and the IdP, this is generally not a concern.
+If you're using an IdP where users can set unverified email addresses, be aware that this could allow account linking without email ownership verification.
+Consider using `SSO_ALLOWED_DOMAINS` to restrict which email domains can authenticate.

 ## Linking existing users

 - In **Account > Single Sign-On**, click **Link {PROVIDER} account** while logged in.